Zikoat/gym-minesweeper/README.md

 . . . . . . . .
 ```

-the info returned by`env.step(action)` contains useful info, like the amount of opened cells,
+The info returned by`env.step(action)` contains useful info, like the amount of opened cells and mine locations.

 ```python
 output.info